pybandit/pybandit/doc/development/maintaining.rst

 Tasks
 -----

-pybandit is largely a volunteer project, so these tasks shouldn't be read as "expectations" of triage and maintainers.
+PyBandit is largely a volunteer project, so these tasks shouldn't be read as "expectations" of triage and maintainers.
 Rather, they're general descriptions of what it means to be a maintainer.